mattsexton/healthapp/README.md

 # Matt's HealthApp
 =========

-This is currently under slow, but somthing that I pretend to call active, development.
+This is currently under slow, but something that I pretend to call active, development.